Using rjuliabugs: Setup and Troubleshooting

 - Set the variable name as

-and the value as the path to Julia’s binary installed by juliaup (e.g.,C:\Users\your_user\AppData\Local\Microsoft\WindowsApps
+JULIA_HOMEand the value as the path to Julia’s binary installed by juliaup (e.g.,C:\Users\your_user\AppData\Local\Microsoft\WindowsApps).

 - Click OK to save all dialogs.